daria-serkova/aws-cdk/geolocation-services/geo-localizer-solution/architecture/geo-data-storage-and-retrieval/update-countries/README.md

 ### API Response Format

-Sample of the response from AWS service with S3 pre-signed urls per each document:
+Sample of the response from AWS service:
 ```
 {
     "message": "Country information updated successfully"